 Abstract:

-2 keeps rising.
+2 continues to increase.
 The fertilization effect of CO

-2 can to some extent offset the negative impact of climate change on soybean yield.
+2 can offset the negative impacts of climate change on soybean yield to some extent.
 Specifically, for every 10 μmol∙mol

 −1 increase in CO

 2 concentration, the yield will increase by 0.52%.
-3) In terms of adjustment management measures, practices such as variety replacement, sowing date adjustment and technology upgrading should be taken to improve soybean yield potential and make up for the negative impact of climate change.
-In addition, policy subsidies, agricultural insurance, the application of Internet of Things and artificial intelligence technologies, etc. are also important measures to make up for the damage caused by climate change to soybean production.
+3) In terms of adjustment management measures, practices such as variety replacement, sowing date adjustment, and technology upgrades should be implemented to improve soybean yield potential and compensate for the negative impacts of climate change.
+In addition, policy subsidies, agricultural insurance, the application of the Internet of Things, and artificial intelligence technologies are important measures to compensate for the damage to soybean production caused by climate change